Samuel-2626/general-knowledge/programming-intro.md

 - Write a little and test a little
 - Don't write a complete program at once; it introduces too many errors.

+## Iteration

+- While loops can repeat code inside indefinitely!
+Sometimes they need your intervention to end the program.

+- For loops only repeat for however long the sequence is.
+The loop variables takes on these values in order.